Your body needs fat.

-Before you get too excited and bust out the Oreos, keep in mind that there are some bad fats out there.
+Sure your body needs fat, but before you get too excited and bust out the Oreos, keep in mind that there are some bad fats out there.
 Really bad fats.
 The real problem is fake or artificial fats.
 The kind of fats that get altered for various reasons—like hydrogenated trans fat that were created to prolong shelf life of other fake and processed foods.

 Of all the dietary changes attending modernization, nothing compares to what we’ve done with fats and oils.
 Over the past 100 years in the US, our fat intake has gone from largely animal-based and natural to plant-based and so unnatural that our bodies can’t adapt.”
 (3)